TheGeekOnSkates/palante/README.md

 * `VARIABLE` and `CONSTANT`; because I can get the similar results with words that just push numbers on the stack (like `: RED 2 ;` and `: TEXT 646 ;` - I can do `RED TEXT C!` or `TEXT C@ .` like I would with a variable/constant).
 * `ALLOT` cuz without `VARIABLE` or `CONSTANT` having that word makes no sense
 * `INCLUDE`, because Commodore's disk API is not like standard Forths; like I said, `LOAD` and `SAVE` will probably work more like in BASIC.
+* `R>` and `>R`, because Pa'lante uses the return stack for reading users' code word-by-word (and if I do i.e. `123 >R`, it'll read that input, execute it, but then look at memory address 123 for the next string).
+This is kind of like variables/constants; if you want to store data in memory, find a place in memory that won't goof around with the interpreter. :)